 How Can I Keep Up To Date?

 Follow us on instagram or twitter to stay in the know about the latest updates on who has qualified and for a live rundown of the Olympic events when they are on.
-We update regularly on what climbers are doing, what new routes and being sent, and the big breaking events happening in the climbing world.
+We regularly update on what climbers are doing, what new routes and being sent, and the big breaking events happening in the climbing world.